Yorkshire Pudding Self Raising Flour

 What is a traditional British Sunday roast?

-The Sunday roast is a traditional British meal typically served on Sunday (hence the name), consisting of roasted meat, roast potatoes and accompaniments such as Yorkshire Pudding, stuffing, and gravy.
+The Sunday roast is a traditional British meal typically served on Sunday (hence the name).

 Some people serve mashed potatoes but I can't get my head around it since there's nothing more delicious than perfect crispy roast potatoes and I certainly can't see why you'd serve both.